 Advocacy Day is a unique opportunity for road cyclists and trail users of all abilities – casual riders and die-hards alike – to speak with one voice to help make Michigan bicycling better.
 Hosted by the League of Michigan Bicyclists (LMB) in partnership with the Michigan Trails and Greenways Alliance, Michigan Mountain Biking Association and PEAC this collaborative effort brings supporters of all four organizations together to educate legislators on key policy issues that facilitate a more bicycle-friendly Michigan.

-Upon registration, LMB will schedule legislative meetings with State Representatives on your behalf.
+Upon registration, LMB will schedule legislative meetings with your State Representative and State Senator on your behalf.
 We’ll prepare you with an Advocacy Primer, which will outline key issues and talking points to aid you in effectively communicating with lawmakers prior to the event.
 After your meetings, enjoy lunch on the Capitol Lawn.

 Legislative Priorities include (subject to change):